muratk3n/thirdwave/en/README.md

 Once possibility of growth appears, rates go up, gold goes down.

-Will some pundits who constantly "stan gold" (and bitcoin) in that currency alternative way update their fin knowledge now?
+Will some pundits who constantly "stan gold" (and bitcoin) in that currency doom scenario update their fin knowledge now?
+The market isn't doing what they think it is doing.

 ---